What is Croup and Bronchiolitis?

 What is the difference between croup and bronchiolitis?

-In contrast to croup, bronchiolitis is cause by inflammation of the lower airway/bronchioles.
-This produces wheezing, a high-pitched whistling sound when breathing out and laboured breathing.
+In contrast to croup, bronchiolitis is characterized by inflammation of the lower airway/bronchioles.
+The narrowing or congestion of the bronchioles produces wheezing, a high-pitched whistling sound when breathing out and labored breathing.

 Bronchiolitis affects young children under the age of two, most commonly in babies three to six months old.
-Some babies are at risk for severe bronchiolitis including those who were born prematurely, have a chronic heart or lung disease.
+However, some babies are at risk for severe bronchiolitis, including those born prematurely with a chronic heart or lung disease.